 Numerous solo shows include Arnolfini - Bristol, AIR - London, South London Art Gallery, C'a d'Oro - Rome, J.T.Fassbinder - Berlin - Forum Gallery, New York, NY and Denise Bibro Fine Art, New York, NY.

 Major awards include the British Prix de Rome, a Fulbright award, and a British Arts Council Major Award.
-Her work is represented in private and public collections, including the Metropolitan Museum of Art, New York, the Victoria and Albert Museum, London, and the Imperial War Museum, London.
+Her work is represented in private and public collections, including the Metropolitan Museum of Art, New York, the Victoria and Albert Museum, London, the British School at Rome, Italy, the Royal Commission, London and the Imperial War Museum, London.
 Carole Robb is a member of the National Academy, New York.

 "What appears to be the most impressive feature of her work is the manner in which she fuses memory with freshness of renewed experience.
 Carole Robb's paintings are in part touchstones of reality -- of here and now -- merged with the graduated experience derived from the past.
 This is why her work is and will remain memorable." -- Peter de Francia, London, Painter and author of Leger, the Great Parade [Cassell, 1969] and The Life and Work of Fernand Leger [Yale University Press, 1983]